-Apply Banixx morning and evening to your dog's Hot Spot until the infection dissipates.
+Treat with Banixx by spraying your dog's Hot Spot morning and evening until the infection dissipates.
 Generally speaking, Banixx will do a terrific job with the infection that arises from hot spots.
-But, there's a bit more to hot spot treatment than meets the eye, hence, depending on the cause, Banixx may only act as a band-aid.
+But, there's a bit more to hot spot treatment than meets the eye, depending on the cause.
 Please read on to learn more about treatment and prevention...

 Some dogs hot spots are caused by a skin fungal condition.
 In these cases, Banixx will take care of this infection quickly and the dog should make a speedy recovery.